UnstableDesign/AdaCAD/docs/howtouse/examples/hygromorphic-linen.md

 This tutorial explores the magical shape changing behaviors of overtwisted linen.
 This tutorial comes directly from [Kathryn Walters'](https://www.kmwalters.com/) PhD research as well as some experiments she explored during her time as an Experimental Weaver in Residence at the Unstable Design Lab.
 As she wrote in a 2024 publication about the project:

 "Linen fibres swell as they absorb moisture [1](#references).
 In a high-twist yarn the fibres are locked into place, and their swelling is transferred to the yarn.
-Textiles woven with this ‘animated’ linen yarn may exploit this property and exhibit hygromorphic behaviour: changing form when wet or exposed to high humidity, and relaxing in dry conditions"
+Textiles woven with this ‘animated’ linen yarn may exploit this property and exhibit hygromorphic behavior: changing form when wet or exposed to high humidity, and relaxing in dry conditions"